Army (Ben Folds Five song): Prairie Home Companion, 2016

 Folds performed the song live on January 30, 2016, on Prairie Home Companion, a live nationally broadcast radio show originating from the Fitzgerald Theater in Saint Paul, Minnesota.
 The program's guest host was Chris Thile, an American mandolinist, singer, songwriter, composer, and successor to the radio show's creator and host, Garrison Keillor in January 2017.

 Folds was one of several musical guests on the broadcast.
 Thile introduced the song, sharing that he was a fan of Folds and of the tune.
 He related that he had learned it while attending Murray State University in Murray, Kentucky, and played it on his mandolin on campus "…to try and impress girls walking by."
 Folds asked, "How did that go?"
 Thile slightly despondent, replied, "Not well.
 Not well."
 In turn, he asked Folds how the song worked for him.
 With deadpan humor, Folds observed, "I think it's the material.
 It's birth control music."

 Opening to audience applause as the recognized the song's opening bars, Folds performed a "clean version" with Thile accompanying in singing and playing mandolin.
 In scatting the call and response horn section interlude, Folds vocalized the first three lower-pitched notes as Thile finished the higher notes.
 Thile also offered a high-pitched, high-energy rendition of the line, "God, please spare me more rejection!"

 After the 3:08 long performance to a warm round of applause, Folds proclaimed, "I got to perform with Chris Thile!"
 Thile excitedly addressed the audience and returned the compliment with, "I got to play with Ben Folds!"

 In popular culture

-The song is featured in the Viceland comedy series Nirvanna the Band the Show as the end credits theme song.

-In 2025, the song was featured more prominently in Nirvanna the Band the Show the Movie during the opening credits.
+The song is featured in the Viceland comedy series Nirvanna the Band the Show as the end credits theme song, as well as in its web series predecessor Nirvana the Band the Show.
+The song was later used during the opening credits to Nirvanna the Band the Show the Movie, released in 2026.